juvu/DayTrade-SwingTrade/TradingTechniques.md

 * When the market opens, stock goes over high of premarket
 * Good volume on the breakout
 * 20-30% profit is considered to be a good trade
+* The stock is bullish if it can hold half of the first spike on the first pullback
 * Sizing
 	* Breaks premarket high, add 1/3 of the position
 	* First pullback, add 1/3 of position